cloudmesh-community/book/chapters/class/516/quicktips.md

 Projects with more students are expected to do more programming.
 The report is written in markdown and checked into GitHub.
 The report will be made available in a class proceeding.
-A Report could be substituted by a manual and benchmarks upon approval.
+A report could be substituted by a manual and benchmarks upon approval.
 In this case, a one-page extended abstract has to be written, which includes the link to the manual.